svanegas/operating_systems/README.md

 ## Overview

+This programming assignment is a program that given a YAML description executes a set of programs chaining their outputs and inputs using pipes.

 The *runPipe* program receives a file with jobs and pipes descriptions (with certain options) as input and runs it.
+.

 The jobs and pipes description are given in a [YAML] file with the following
 structure: